maxineattobrah/portfolio/final_project_maxineattobrah.md

 # Outline

 In this day and age people have the opportunity to invest in other options besides the stock market and real estate.
+In this project I would like to explore the possiblility of investing in sneakers.

-Investing in sneakers is when you sell sneakers at a higher price point then when you sell it.
-Typically, it is best to buy the sneakers at retail price so that you can maxmize your profit when you decide to resell.
+Investing in sneakers is when you sell sneakers at a higher price point then when you bought it.
+Typically, it is best to buy the sneakers at retail price so that you can maxmize your profit when you decide to sell.

-In this project I would like to explore the possiblility of investing in art and sneakers.

 Not every sneaker is going to give you a great return on investment.
 You may even lose money!
 There are many factors that play a role in making a sneaker valuable such as:
 -  Brand